martinandersson/nomagichttp/POA.md

 - Move static util methods in `Response.Builder` to `Response`.
 - Anticipate lots of mutations to response so attempt make it more efficient.
   For example, cache `Response.completedStage()`.
+- Similarly, do the same for `RequestHandler` and delete `RequestHandlers`.
+  Client still uses `RequestHandler.Builder`, implicitly, because both method and logic is required.
+  `RequestHandler.of("METHOD")` returns `RequestHandler.Builder` populated with
+  method.
+Builder asks for logic, the "next step".
+This always return a built handler.
+The application can then invoke consumes/produces to change defaults.
+  `RequestHandler.GET().apply(req -> ...).consumes(blabla).produces(blabla)`
+- Revise all builder types, perhaps we can apply the same pattern elsewhere.

 ## Stage: Multiple Responses